Understanding Double Coated Dogs

 A double coated dog in a full blown shed

-All this dense undercoat needs to be brushed out of the dog or Stage 3 from the top image above occurs.
-The coat becomes impacted and matted, preventing air from being able to move between the dog’s topcoat and their skin.
+All this dense undercoat needs to be brushed out of the dog otherwise the coat becomes impacted and matted.
+This prevents air from being able to move between the dog’s topcoat and their skin.
 Once all this undercoat is removed the air can circulate between and through the hairs of the topcoat keeping the dog cool, while the topcoat keeps the skin protected from the sun.
 This topcoat can also protect the dog’s skin from fly and mosquito bites.

 The question still remains then, why not shave them and just keep them out of the sun?
 For one, they may not actually be cool even if they are out of the sun, the topcoat can help to keep the heat off the skin itself and unlike people, dogs do not sweat through their skin.
 Dogs sweat by panting and in all but northern breeds, through the pads of the feet.

 Shaving them actually removes some of their natural ability to stay cool.
 Another reason is that when the hair does begin to grow back it tends to do strange things.
 For some, it may mean having patches that don’t grow at all, or that don’t grow both types of coat layers (top and under), older dogs often have issues with proper regrowth and then for others (which happens most often) the undercoat grows in faster than the topcoat (since the topcoat isn’t meant to shed extensively it grows extremely slowly) so now that protective topcoat is matted into the undercoat.
 Dogs like this generally appear as though they have thyroid issues.
 The hair looks fuzzy and varies in length all over the body.